San Jose Mayor Quits FCC Advisory Committee, Says It is Dealing ISPs a 'Very Favorable Hand' - Slashdot

 Of course, the solution to the Last Mile problem is to "nationalize" the infrastructure and let service providers compete without having to run a separate wire to your premise.
 But then this runs afoul of the "less government" crowd.
 So you can't win.
 They want to have their cake and eat it, too, but not only that they want extra icing.

-Re:Quitting to Advance the Cause (Score:4, Insightful)
+Re:Quitting to Advance the Cause (Score:5, Insightful)

 I've never understood this move.
 So he gets his 15 minutes of "fame" and then is quickly forgotten.
 Meanwhile, the board/committee now has one less voice to advance the cause he represented.
 How is this effective?